The 50 Shades of MS Pain

-I sometimes find it hard to believe what a difference the decade that elapsed between our diagnosis has made.
-Back when my mom first had symptoms it was not uncommon for an MS diagnosis to take years to make, and people were often treated as though their symptoms were all in their head.
+I sometimes find it hard to believe what a difference the decade that elapsed between our diagnoses has made.
+Back when my mom first had symptoms, it was not uncommon for it to take years to diagnose MS. People were often treated as though their symptoms were all in their head.
 Some people became extremely wary of the medical community after they looked them in the eyes and insisted that pain is not a symptom of MS, despite the very real pain that they were in.

-With my second relapse I experienced a completely different type of pain.
-I woke up one morning and it felt as though my left leg had been plunged into an ice bath.
+With my second relapse, I experienced a completely different type of pain.
+I woke up one morning, and it felt as though my left leg had been plunged into an ice bath.
 My whole leg was enveloped in an ice-cold burning pain.
 I couldn’t stand putting any weight on it at all because of the electric waves of pain that occurred as a result.
-It took a round of IV steroids to take away the freezing cold burning sensation and get me back on my feet after that.
+It took a round of IV steroids to take away the freezing-cold burning sensation and get me back on my feet after that.

 I also experience hypersensitivity occasionally, especially after being overheated.
 When this happens I get sharp, shooting pains with even the slightest touch.
-Life becomes a constant game of "keep away" as I try to avoid people patting me on the arm, or even giving me a hug.
+Life becomes a constant game of "keep away" as I try to avoid people patting me on the arm or even giving me a hug.

 There are 50 shades of MS pain.
-It is very real, and very different to everyone who experiences it.
+It is very real and very different to everyone who experiences it.
 I hope those of us living with MS always find the courage to advocate for ourselves, and I hope that we as providers take the time to listen to what our patients are telling us.